tigrkoshka/2023-MIPT-PL-Concepts/karma/include/executor/README.md

 > access the constants defined in the program (because of the read block on
 > the constants segment), and no functions using the Karma calling convention
 > can obtain the values of their arguments (because of the read block on
 > the stack pointer register).
-Therefore, this preset should to be used
+Therefore, this preset should be used
 > with caution.

 #### Strict